PRISBteam/.github/README.md

 # .github

-<h2>The team develops materials science applications using tools of algebraic topology and discrete mathematics</h2>
+<h2> The team based at the University of Manchester develops applications for mechanics of solids, materials science and design ulilyzing the tools of combinatorial algebraic topology and graph theory </h2>